Skip to content

 • isolating because of a COVID-related State or Territory public health order or in COVID-19 quarantine because of a State or Territory public health order.

-• living in a flood-affected area, currently declared as a natural disaster area due to flood by a State or Territory Government
+• affected by a natural disaster in an area currently declared as a natural disaster area by a state or territory government

 • a patient accessing specific MBS services for: